laythq/CV/README.md

 ## Skills

 Over the Summmer, through Makers, I have been exposed to a very wide range of software development concepts, languages and frameworks.

+#### I love working in a team

-I have had the opportunity to work on three different projects in different teams, including a two-week final project, and have been pair programming throughout the whole course with the rest of my cohort.
+At Makers I have had the opportunity to work on three different projects in different teams, including a two-week final project, and have been pair programming throughout the whole course with the rest of my cohort.
+I've found the experience to be extremely enjoyable, and firmly believe in the power of collaboration and teamwork.

-# Learning

-Throughout my career so far, I have often been put in extremely unfamiliar business environments that have forced me to learn and adapt at a very fast pace.
-I enjoy applying myself and learn the skills needed to prosper in any working environment I find myself in.
-I am personally a very curious and passionate person who enjoys learning independently and being exposed to new and unfamiliar ideas.

-# I love working in a team

-Two friends and I turned a side-interest in street-food into viable business by co-founding The Big Bushi, offering London's first Sushi Burrito in Brick Lane.
+Before Makers, two friends and I turned a side-interest in street-food into viable business by co-founding The Big Bushi, offering London's first Sushi Burrito in Brick Lane.
 We built the company from scratch and began trading within months of inception.
 I was personally responsible for developing the product, marketing, trading and logistics.
 I gained a first-hand perspective on the challenges of starting any new venture and working in a small and dynamic team.

-I have started a number of different team projects from scratch, starting in University.
-Launching a cultural society with friends across one of the biggest campuses in the UK was an incredibly enjoyable experience.
-My friends and I quickly established the organisation as a cultural hub on campus, launching the Warwick Middle-East North Africa Forum shortly after.

 #### I am curious and passionate about code

 Before I enrolled in Makers Academy in April of this year, I had absolutely no experience in software development and coding.
 Since then, my interest and engagement with the subject has grown exponentially, and I am completely fascinated by the subject.
 I have taken the opportunities given to me in this course to push my technical abilities constantly and to continue learning.

+In my own time I enjoy reading about wider developments in the industry.
+I have a keen interest in the business and entrepreneurial side of different companies, and love to read about major fundraising and deals that occur across the world in the industry.

 #### I can learn quickly and independently